 Upper Northwest is where Washingtonians live and play.
-Leafy, livable neighborhoods including Glover Park, Tenleytown and Friendship Heights offer both tourist attractions like the National Cathedral and lures like bars, restaurants and shopping.
+Leafy, family-friendly neighborhoods including Glover Park, Tenleytown and Friendship Heights offer both tourist attractions like the Washington National Cathedral and lures like bars, restaurants and shopping.

-Nationally acclaimed chef (and founder of The Riggsby and Alta Strada) Michael Schlow’s Casolare resides inside the new Kimpton Glover Park Hotel.
+Nationally acclaimed chef Michael Schlow’s Casolare resides inside the new Kimpton Glover Park Hotel.
 The Italian eatery serves up antipasti, pasta, pizza (try the Margherita) and fresh seafood during dinner time.
-The recently added breakfast and lunch options also beckon from the ristorante’s cozy environs: try Schlow’s takes on the breakfast sandwich and Cobb salad.
+The breakfast and lunch options also beckon from the ristorante’s cozy environs: try Schlow’s takes on the breakfast sandwich and Cobb salad.
 Buttermilk pancakes are also available in the morning.

 Julia Farr, a lawyer-turned-boutique owner, dresses women in politics, television and other high profile professions.
 Her cottage-like dress and sportswear shop sets a serene, chic scene for high-end work and evening wear, including her own ladylike designs.

 Trail rides through DC’s 1,800 acre wooded park take place nearly every day of the year.
 Saddle up at the Rock Creek Park Horse Center for one-hour guided walks on shady paths by the creek.
 Rides are open to kids 12 and up.

 The former mansion of cereal heiress Marjorie Merriweather Post holds one of the world’s greatest collections of Russian Imperial art, which she collected in the USSR shortly after the Communist revolution.
 It, and an impressive array of French, Native American and European antiques are displayed in her mansion and several outbuildings.
 In warmer months, there’s a manicured garden noted for its roses.